How do I install NetTools?

-How do I connect to different LDAP Server?
+How do I connect to different LDAP Servers

-By default NetTools will connect to the AD that the machine running NetTools is joined to.
-However, if you which to connect to a different server, domain, forest, or LDAP server then the Connection Profiles option is used to define the server details, credentials and other settings.
-See Conection Profiles for more information.
+By default, NetTools will connect to the AD to which the machine running NetTools is joined.
+However, if you which to connect to a different server, domain, forest, or LDAP server, then the Connection Profiles option is used to define the server details, credentials and other settings.
+See Connection Profiles for more information.

-NetTools is primarily designed to be used with Active Directory or LDS and most of the options are specifically written to interrogate, display and troubleshoot AD\LDS functionality.
-NetTools does include a number of LDAP focused options, including LDAP Search and LDAP Browser.
-These options should work with non-Microsoft LDAP Servers, as they use the native LDAP API, you may need to turn off the paged server side control and change the authentication method to one supported by the target LDAP server.
+NetTools is primarily designed to be used with Active Directory or LDS, and most of the options are specifically written to interrogate, display and troubleshoot AD\LDS functionality.
+NetTools does include several LDAP focused options, including LDAP Search and LDAP Browser.
+These options should work with non-Microsoft LDAP Servers; as they use the native LDAP API, you may need to turn off the paged server-side control and change the authentication method to one supported by the target LDAP server.

 Where are my settings saved?

 If you save any settings in NetTools, these settings are saved to the NetTools.ini file.
 If the ini file doesn't exist, it will be created automatically when a setting is saved.
 The file will be created in the same directory that NetTools is run from.